dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The prior vCon instance version is referenced by the Appended Object.
 Then the appended information is added to the new vCon instance version (i.e. top level vCon object).

-The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, and MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 * appended: "Appended" (optional, mutually exclusive with redacted and group parameters)